oplS17projects/Hermes/README.md

 ### Deliverable and Demonstration
 There are two big deliverables for this project.
-Code for the server(Hermes, get it?), and the clients which not only has code for interacting with Hermes, but also a GUI for interactivity with a user like myself.
+Code for the server , and the clients which not only has code for interacting with Hermes, but also a GUI for interactivity with a user.

 We plan to demonstrate Hermes by running the server code on a remote machine.
 We will connect to the server via our PCs running client code.
 We will ssh into